bu-cisl/High-Throughput-IDT/README.md

 ### Getting Started
 This code is based on the paper "High throughput intensity diffraction tomography with a computational microscope" [PDF](https://www.osapublishing.org/boe/abstract.cfm?uri=boe-9-5-2130
 ).
-It implements closed-form inversion based on Tikhoniv regularization to recover 3D phase and absorption from 2D intensity measurements.
+It implements closed-form inversion based on Tikhonov regularization to recover 3D phase and absorption from 2D intensity measurements.

 ### Running the code
 MATLAB is required to run this code